Norma I. Quintana

-Norma I. Quintana (born in Cleveland, Ohio) is a first-generation Puerto Rican American photographer and educator working in the tradition of social documentary.
-Quintana photographs with film, primarily in black and white using only available light.
-She is a founding member of the Bay Area nonprofit, Photo Alliance.
+Norma I. Quintana (born in Cleveland, Ohio) is a first-generation Puerto Rican American photographer and educator whose practice is rooted in the tradition of social documentary photography.
+She works exclusively with analog film on Hasselblad cameras and silver gelatin printing, shooting primarily in black and white using only available light.
+Her work fits within the framework of humanist documentary and highlights questioning themes of identity, community, memory, and belonging.